 I used to be intimidated by omelettes because I was under the impression I had to flip them like a pancake.
 Instead, you may push the cooked egg from the edge of the pan to the middle of the pan so the uncooked egg can run to the edges and fill in the gaps.
 You continue to follow this pattern until the bottom is entirely set, and then you just have to wait for the top of the eggs to cook.
 Then, sprinkle cheese and your veggies on half the egg and fold over the other half of the omelette to form a half-moon shape.
 It’s so easy!

-If you don’t have any leftover vegetables, you can easily parboil some for use here.
-Bring a small saucepan filled with water and 1 tsp. salt to a boil.
-Add asparagus tips and cook about 3 minutes; drain and rinse in cold water.
+If you don’t have any leftover vegetables, here are a few ideas to get you going.
 I love asparagus with eggs, but broccoli, tomatoes, mushrooms, kale, and other non-starchy vegetables are also great choices.
 And, you can substitute or a different cheese or leave the cheese out entirely.
 After all, omelettes are the most customized breakfast around!

 - 5 eggs

 - Salt and freshly ground black pepper

 - 1 T. olive oil or butter